WHAT TO DO IN WINTER IN LONDON

 Another must-see place in winter in London is the Somerset House – and not only because it has an open-air ice rink.

-If you arrive at the end of November, Trafalgar Square is still worth a visit – the Christmas Market in front of the Victoria Museum is absolutely charming, and the view of the Trafalgar Square makes it one of my favorite places after the sun sets, and the lights get switched on.
+If you arrive before the Christmas tree is set up – so, at the end of November, Trafalgar Square is still worth a visit.
+The Christmas Market in front of the Victoria Museum is absolutely charming, and the view of Trafalgar Square makes it one of my favorite places after the sun sets, and the lights get switched on.

 Cross the Millennium Bridge towards St. Paul´s Cathedral – not only because it is one of the best photo locations, but also because you can read some “secret“ messages.